 A defined contribution pension plan is one in which the employer has agreed to contribute a specified amount on behalf of an employee, but has not guaranteed the amount of retirement income the employee will receive.
 In contrast, a defined benefit pension plan does specify the amount of income the employee will receive upon retirement.
 Under both types of plans, it is the employers' responsibility to make sufficient contributions to the plans as per the agreements made with their employees.
 The key accounting difference between the two plans is that a defined benefit pension plan creates a liability for the employer to cover any shortfall of funding, based on the present value of future expected payments, to ensure the agreed upon amount of retirement income is available to the employee.
 A defined contribution pension plan, on the other hand, only creates a liability to the extent that the company is required to make the agreed upon contributions to the plan.
-The employer is not responsible for the performance of a defined contribution pension plan.
+The employer is not responsible for the performance of a defined contribution pension plan, but is indirectly responsible for the performance of a defined benefit pension plan.